 Green is an uncommon colour in outer space (though there are notable exceptions, such as areas that are strong in OIII such as the core of M42).
 If you see green dominance, you may want to reduce the green bias.
 If you think you have a good colour balance, but still see some dominant green in your image, you can remove the last bit of green using the 'Cap Green' function.

 Switch Tracking off and apply noise reduction.
-You will now see what all the fuss is about, as StarTools seems to know exactly where the noise exists in your image and snuffs it out.
-The main parameters to tweak are 'Smoothness', 'Brightness Detail Loss' and 'Color Detail Loss'.
+You will now see what all the "signal evolution Tracking" fuss is about, as StarTools seems to know exactly where the noise exists in your image, snuffing it out.
+The most important parameters to tweak are Smoothness, in combination with Grain Dispersion.

 A video is also available that shows a simple, short processing workflow of a real-world, imperfect dataset.